PapaCyber/FilePermissions/README.md

 <h2>Summary</h2>
 In conclusion, I identified regular files and hidden files that had misconfigured permissions and was able to change these permissions back to a secure configuration, therefore increasing this fictional company's security posture.
+My key takeaway from this project is that reducing the amount of people who have access to sensitive data will decrease the likelihood of a data breach due to fewer insider threats.
+Configuring permissions to only people who need such access to data is crucial in keeping private data safe.